h2oai/h2o-3/h2o-docs/src/product/data-science/pca.rst

 PCA output returns a table displaying the number of components specified by the value for ``k``.

-Scree and cumulative variance plots for the components are returned as well.
-Users can access them by clicking on the black button labeled "Scree and Variance Plots" at the top left of the results page.
-A scree plot shows the variance of each component, while the cumulative variance plot shows the total variance accounted for by the set of components.

 The output for PCA includes the following:

 -  Model parameters (hidden)